What is a Business Model?

 Using a business model canvas to represent your business model forces you to be very focused and helps you to streamline a number of processes.

 The BMC is a one-page picture version of your business model which you can use to keep you on track, sell your business to lenders, investors, partners, etc.

 Remember I told you, a business model is made up of 9 key building blocks drawn from the critical areas of your business?

 Well, the BMC presents your business model with the (external) customer blocks on the right along with the revenue streams.
 These are shades of green in the graphic.

 The (internal) product or service blocks are on the left of the model along with the costs structure.
 These are colored in shades of yellow in the graphic.

 The very important value proposition is in the centre of the canvas, colored blue and holding the internal and external sides together.

-What makes the canvas popular?
+What makes the Business Model Canvas popular?

 As a means of visually representing your business, here’s what make the BMC so popular:

 - It fits on a single sheet of paper